Busting the Myths and Misconceptions Around Fiction’s Most Valuable Genre

 Women in today’s world are constantly shamed for their sexuality – for remaining a virgin, for dressing in a way society deems inappropriate, for blaming the victim, rather than the perpetrator in instances of sexual assault and harassment.
 We will be forever defending this sexuality.

-To take a genre where women feel comfortable exploring their totally natural interest and desires and to qualify it with a the altogether rude term mommy porn undermines a book genre that has done more for women than most politicians in office today.
+To take a genre where women feel comfortable exploring their totally natural interest and desires and to qualify it with the altogether rude term mommy porn undermines a book genre that has done more for women than most politicians in office today.
 First of all, it ridicules.
-Secondly, women of all ages, family dynamics and interests read romance, thirdly, what does the reader’s state of having or not having children have to do with anything.
+Secondly, women of all ages, family dynamics, and interests read romance, thirdly, what does the reader’s state of having or not having children have to do with anything.
 To add the term mommy, you are seeking the value of a woman as she contributes to the domestic sphere in the traditional, heteronormative way.

 Or, ya know, we could just call them readers.

-To piggyback off my last point – romance isn’t porn, just like it’s not directly solely towards readers who happen to be mothers.
+To piggyback off my last point – romance isn’t porn, just like it’s not directed solely towards readers who happen to be mothers.
 I could delve into a feminist expose on the difference between porn and romance, but the main takeaway is that porn is intended for the male gaze.

 There is a rise of feminist porn out there, and we appreciate the strides they have made for the industry as a whole.
 But, the natural order of things is that porn is for men – it devalues the female stars, places them in situations where consent is questionable and, naturally, pays them far less than their male counterparts.